Summary: In this exercise, you will select a topic that you explore in tutorial for the remainder of the semester.

 You can (and perhaps even should) start your exploration for this assignment by talking to people.
 Who should you talk to?
-Mr. Rebelsky is one good resource, but many faculty on campus have interests in these kinds of issues.
-For example, Richard Fyffe, Librarian of the College, is particularly interested in these kinds of issues.
-Your colleagues in Tutorial are also good resources.
+Mr. Rebelsky and Ms. Green are good resources.
+Your colleagues in tutorial are also good resources.

 You might find it useful to search newspaper archives (ask a librarian for assistance) to see if there are recent cases that you find surprising or worth investigating in more depth.

 A number of books cover these kinds of topics in depth.
-Feel free to ask Mr. Rebelsky for help finding one.
-The books for our class (particularly Goldsmith & Wu and Lessig) are also good starting points.
+Feel free to ask Mr. Rebelsky or Ms. Green for help finding one.
+(Mr. Rebelsky will also bring some to tutorial next Tuesday.)